Benjamin-23/labook/README.md

 📚 Library and Book Store Inventory System

 A comprehensive software solution for managing the tracking, cataloging, and circulation of books in libraries and bookstores.
 This system handles inventory control, lending/purchasing operations, and sales management efficiently.

 🚀 Features
 Inventory Management

-Book Cataloging: Add, edit, and remove books with detailed metadata Real-time Inventory Tracking: Monitor stock levels with automatic updates Barcode/ISBN Integration: Quick scanning and identification of books Categorization & Tagging: Organize books by genre, author, publisher, etc.
+Book Cataloging: Add, edit, and remove books with detailed metadata Real-time Inventory Tracking: Monitor stock levels with automatic updates ISBN Integration: Quick scanning and identification of books Categorization & Tagging: Organize books by genre, author, publisher, etc.

 Circulation Management